helidon-io/helidon/tests/integration/data-jdbc/README.md

 mvn -f tests/integration/data-jdbc/pom.xml -Plong-tests verify
 ```

-This command runs the provider-level H2 tests and the imperative and declarative
+This command runs the provider-level H2 tests, the mixed-provider test, and the
-test suites for H2, MySQL, PostgreSQL, and Oracle Database.
-The external database
+imperative and declarative test suites for H2, MySQL, PostgreSQL, and Oracle
-tests use Testcontainers.
-They are skipped when Docker is unavailable, so a
+Database.
+The external database tests use Testcontainers.
+They are skipped when
-successful Maven build does not by itself prove that those database tests ran.
+Docker is unavailable, so a successful Maven build does not by itself prove
+that those database tests ran.

 ### Run only H2 tests

-Explicitly deactivate the profile to run the provider-level, imperative, and
+Explicitly deactivate the profile to run the provider-level, mixed-provider,
-declarative H2 tests without Docker:
+imperative, and declarative H2 tests without Docker:

 ```bash
 mvn -f tests/integration/data-jdbc/pom.xml -P-long-tests verify